bx-sh/specs.sh/README.md

 ASYNC.
 Tests should be run in parallel by default.
 It should be WICKED FAST. `&`.
 Set some variable which is the # of concurrent.
 If a test doens't work in parallel, it's not written properly, generally.
+ - Async processes `&` should be able to be polled for completion and when done they will RETURN THEIR RESULTS by calling `set | grep XXX` which will return the `declare -a` lines which contain the results!!! i.e. we actually return a set of array structures which are valid and `eval`-able to load - this is how we do cross sub-shell comms.

 ----